Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 where all subscripts are taken with modulo 6.
 Then consider the local fermion parity and its symmetry properties:

-Therefore these 12 Majorana fermions can be gapped out by some proper interactions in a symmetric way, and the no-open-edge is satisfied.
+Therefore these 12 Majorana modes can be gapped out by some proper interactions in a symmetric way, and the no-open-edge is satisfied.
 All obstruction-free 1D block-states form the following group:

-and the group elements can be labeled by $n_1=n_2=n_3$ and $n_1'=n_2'=n_3'$ that represents the number of decorated Majorana chains/1D FSPT states on 1D block labeled by $\tau_j$ ($j=1,2,3$).
-Then we see that all obstruction-free block-states form the following group:
+and the group elements can be labeled by $m_1=m_2=m_3$ and $m_1'=m_2'=m_3'$ that represents the number of decorated Majorana chains/1D FSPT states on 1D block labeled by $\tau_j$ ($j=1,2,3$).
+Different obstruction free block-states can be labeled by: